che-incubator/che-code/README.md

 2. `git remote add upstream-code https://github.com/microsoft/vscode`
 3. `git fetch upstream-code main`
 4. `./rebase.sh`
+5. Patches are applied using `.rebase` directory, sometimes it requires some update there.
-5. Fix the conflicts or other errors and open a PR with your changes.
+6. Fix the conflicts or other errors and open a PR with your changes.